 Pest Control

-What Flying Termites Look Like (Explained)
+What Flying Termites Look Like: 15 Things You Should Know

-A flying termite varies by color, but its wings are typically beige oval-shaped.
+A flying termite varies by color, but its wings are typically beige or oval-shaped.
 They are roughly 3/8th inches and contain a singular body instead of being broken into segments.

 Do You Need a Termite Inspection or Treatment?